 The Access to Medicine Foundation has developed a robust process for building consensus on how pharmaceutical companies can improve access to medicine.

-During year one of each Index cycle we engage with specialists from multilateral organisations, governments, research institutions, the pharma industry, NGOs, patient organisations and investors.
-We balance their different viewpoints to identify ambitious but achievable actions that pharma companies can be expected to take.
+During year one of each Index cycle, we engage with multilateral organisations, governments, research institutions, pharma companies and industry associations, NGOs, patient organisations and investors.
+We balance the different viewpoints to identify ambitious but achievable actions that pharma companies can be expected to take.

 We translate these expectations into the metrics that form the basis of the methodology for the Access to Medicine Index.
 The metrics capture and compare how the world’s largest pharma companies are performing on access to medicine.
-We are supported by independent advisors and formal committees of technical experts specialised in specific areas of access to medicine.
+We are supported by independent advisers and technical experts specialised in different areas of access to medicine.

 2019 stakeholder review